 ABOUT AMS'S LED UV SYSTEMS:

 AMS Spectral UV currently manufactures turn-key, patent-protected LED UV systems.
-Its flagship models are the LED-UV™ XP (Extendable Profile) Series and the LED-UV XO Series curing systems, which offer the highest curing intensities and greatest working range available on the market today, among many other revolutionary advantages.
+Its flagship models are the LED-UV™ XP (Extendable Profile) Series, the XO Series, the XD Series and The Blade Series curing systems, which offer the highest curing intensities and greatest working range available on the market today, among many other revolutionary advantages.

 Our systems are considered the best LED UV option in the world, and defy the common misconception that the LED lamp must be positioned extremely close to the substrate in order to obtain a quality cure; this ability is enabled by a technology called Peak Optics, which produces ideal collimation of UV light at varying distances, rather than "flooding" the substrate surface with it and losing intensity when placed further from the media source.

 AMS also manufactures the XD (Extendable Direct Energy) Series, which provides a fast, affordable option for integrating LED UV curing into machines of all sizes, including low-pile and medium-speed presses, and the XO Series, which offers unique optic abilities suitable for high-stress industrial settings.

 We custom build each LED UV system to perfectly fit the press it will be installed on, and can build modules as small as 75mm wide (3") for narrow flexo web presses, or as large as 3.6m wide (142") for large offset presses, depending on customer needs.